ameax/alf-php-basic/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email sj@aranes.de
+If you discover any security related issues, please email to sj@aranes.de